Insurgency in Kosovo (1995–1998): Background

-Military precursors to the KLA (Kosovo Liberation Army) began in the late 1980s with armed resistance to Serb police trying to take Albanian activists in custody.
+Military precursors to the KLA began in the late 1980s with armed resistance to Serb police trying to take Albanian activists in custody.
 Prior to the KLA, its members had been part of organizations such as the National Kosovo Movement and Popular Movement for Kosovo Liberation.
 The founders of the later KLA were involved in the 1981 protests in Kosovo.
 Many ethnic Albanian dissidents were arrested or moved to European countries, where they continued subversive activities.
 Repression of Albanian nationalism and Albanian nationalists by authorities in Belgrade strengthened the independence movement and focused international attention toward the plight of Kosovar Albanians.

+Early 1990s

+In the early 1990s, Kosovo was in a state of ethnic and political tensions, with security forces cracking down on ethnic Albanian militants amidst riots, violence, and targeted attacks on Serbian police forces and secret-service officials in retaliation for alleged abuse and murder of Albanian civilians.

-From 1991 to 1992, Albanian nationalist Adem Jashari and about 100 other ethnic Albanians wishing to fight for the independence of Kosovo underwent military training in the municipality of Labinot-Mal in Albania.
+From 1991 to 1992, Adem Jashari and about 100 other ethnic Albanians wishing to fight for the independence of Kosovo underwent military training in the municipality of Labinot-Mal in Albania.
 Afterwards, Jashari and other ethnic Albanians committed several acts of sabotage aimed at the Serbian administrative apparatus in Kosovo.
 Attempting to capture or kill him, Serbian police surrounded Jashari and his older brother, Hamëz, at their home in Prekaz on 30 December 1991.
-In the ensuing siege, large numbers of Kosovo Albanians flocked to Prekaz, forcing the Serbs to withdraw from the village.
+In the ensuing siege, large numbers of Kosovo Albanians flocked to Prekaz, forcing the Serbs to withdraw from the village and declare it a no-go area.

 While in Albania, Jashari was arrested in 1993 by the government of Sali Berisha and sent to jail in Tirana before being released alongside other Kosovo Albanian militants at the demand of the Albanian Army.
 Jashari launched several attacks over the next several years, targeting the Yugoslav Army (VJ) and Serbian police in Kosovo.
 In the spring of 1993, "Homeland Calls" meetings were held in Aarau, Switzerland, organized by Xhavit Haliti, Azem Syla, Jashar Salihu and others.

 KLA strategist Xhavit Halili said that in 1993, the KLA 'considered and then rejected the IRA, PLO and ETA models'.
 Some journalists claim that a May 1993 attack in Glogovac that left five Serbian policemen dead and two wounded was the first one carried out by the KLA.

 History

 1995

-By the early 1990s, there were attacks on Serbian police forces, and secret-service officials in retaliation for abuse and murder of Albanian civilians.
-A Serbian policeman was killed in 1995, allegedly by the KLA.
+In 1995, the situation morphed into an insurgency, and throughout the year Serbian patrols were ambushed and policemen were murdered.
+One of them was allegedly killed by the KLA.
 Since 1995, the KLA sought to destabilize the region, hoping the United States and NATO would intervene.
-Serbian patrols were ambushed and policemen were killed.
-It was only in the next year that the organization of KLA took responsibility for attacks.
+It was only in the next year that the organization took responsibility for attacks.